-For the 2024 competition, TXBio is expanding its focus and will consider proposals that are broadly focused on:
+For the 2025 competition, TXBio will consider proposals that are broadly focused on:

-- new biologic therapies with novel mechanisms of action, - technology platforms for the production of biologic therapies, and - drug delivery technologies specific to the delivery of biologic therapies.
+- new biologic therapies with novel mechanisms of action, - technology platforms to produce biologic therapies, and - drug delivery technologies specific to the delivery of biologic therapies.

 Biologics include therapeutic proteins and peptides, nucleic acids, cell therapies and blood or tissue products.
-The program seeks proposals aimed at generating "lead" therapeutics, delivery technologies and production platforms, all focused on biologics.
+The program seeks proposals aimed at generating "lead" therapeutics, delivery technologies, and production platforms, all focused on biologics.
 For the first two topics, performing proof-of-therapeutic-concept studies in vitro and in animal models, and addressing other issues critical to early drug development are of particular interest.
+The use of AI or machine learning in project proposals is also of interest, for example, to optimize the design of a lead therapeutic candidate.